abhuzz/SleepBabySleep/README.md

 Playous sounds for a given duration until the baby sleeps.
 Can also record own sounds for repeated playback.

 **ToDo**
+- [ ] Delete Recording swipe animation
 - [X] Crash when quickly hitting the record button - probaply caused by unlocked / unsafe updateLoop
-- [ ] Handle AVAudioInterruptions while recording
+- [X] Handle AVAudioInterruptions while recording
 - [X] Recording dialog
 	- [X] Open dialog and add recording button with the same behaviour than currently in the main view.
 Push and hold to record.
 	- [X] Record into temporary file